Black women in American politics: Black women's suffrage, voting rights and racism

-The U.S. Women’s Rights Movements involved many Black women suffragists who were simultaneously fighting for the abolishment of slavery and women's rights.
-Formerly enslaved and free Black women like Mary Church Terrell, Frances Ellen Watkins Harper, Harriet Tubman, Mary Ann Shadd Cary, and Maria W. Stewart advocated for their rights by involving themselves in women’s rights gatherings in the 1850s and 1860s.
-At the time, Black women felt sidelined by both Black men and white suffragettes who did not consider their plight to gain voting rights an important issue.
-As a result of this exclusion, Black suffragettes were forced to march separately from white suffragette marches, and both Elizabeth Cady Stanton and Susan B. Anthony largely ignored contributions of Black suffragettes.
+The U.S. Women’s Rights Movement involved many Black women suffragists who were simultaneously fighting for the abolition of slavery and women's rights.
+Formerly enslaved and free Black women like Mary Church Terrell, Frances Ellen Watkins Harper, Harriet Tubman, Mary Ann Shadd Cary, and Maria W. Stewart advocated for their rights by participating in women’s rights gatherings in the 1850s and 1860s.
+At the time, Black women felt sidelined by both Black men and white suffragists, who did not consider their struggle for voting rights to be an important issue.
+As a result of this exclusion, Black suffragists were forced to march separately from white suffragist marches, and both Elizabeth Cady Stanton and Susan B. Anthony largely ignored contributions of Black suffragists.

-It was at the 1851 Ohio Women's Convention at Akron that abolitionist and preacher Sojourner Truth gave the speech commonly referred to as, 'Ain't I a Woman?'
+It was at the 1851 Ohio Women's Convention at Akron, that abolitionist and preacher Sojourner Truth gave the speech commonly referred to as 'Ain't I a Woman?'
 Truth was the only Black woman in attendance at the conference and delivered the speech from the steps of the Old Stone Church, on the second day of the convention.
 The most widely-circulated version of her speech, titled "Ain't I a Woman," and was transcribed by Frances Dana Barker Gage, a feminist writer and attendee of the convention.
 This version contained stereotypical speech of Southern Slaves, though Truth was from New York and Jersey Dutch was her first language, and other details that are suspected to be highly exaggerated.
 Both recent historians and the Sojourner Truth Project find a transcribed version by Marcus Robinson, an abolitionist and newspaper editor of the time, to be the most accurate version.
 In her speech, Truth demanded equal human rights for all women, not simply white women, as well as the intersection of abolitionism with women's rights.
 However, as the feminist movement progressed throughout the 20th century, intersectionality was not taken into consideration and the movement largely focused on the plight of white women.
 Black women would eventually come together to create Womanism.
 Named after a term coined by Alice Walker, Womanism is based on the history and everyday experiences of Black women.

-Though women would obtain the right to vote in the United States in 1920, many women of color still ran into obstacles.
+Though women obtained the right to vote in the United States in 1920, many women of color still ran into obstacles.
 Some faced tests that required them to interpret the Constitution in order to vote.
 Others were threatened with physical violence, false charges, and other extreme danger to prevent voting.
-Due to these tactics and others that marginalized people of color, the Voting Rights Act of 1965 was put into place by President Johnson.
+Due to these tactics and others that marginalized people of color, the Voting Rights Act of 1965 was enacted under President Johnson.
 It outlawed discriminatory acts to prevent people from voting.